xo28122000/docs/docs/lib/geo/fragments/js/search.md

 npm install -S @maplibre/maplibre-gl-geocoder maplibre-gl maplibre-gl-js-amplify
 ```

-First, create a map onto which you want to add the location search UI component.
-See the guide on [creating and displaying maps](~/lib/geo/maps.md).

 Use the same `region` that you chose in the `amplify-cli` setup.
 This can also be found in your `aws-exports.js` file

 The location search UI component (`maplibre-gl-geocoder`) requires a "geocoding API" to facilitate location-based search. `AmplifyGeocoderAPI` is geocoding API that is integrated with Amplify Geo.
 To define your own "geocoding API", see [AmplifyGeocoderAPI](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/src/AmplifyMapLibreGeocoder.ts).